uri-library-data-services/iassist-preview/content/blog/cataloging-query-how-does-cataloging-data-differ-traditional-library-material.md

 draft = "false"
 +++
-In their never ending quest for information, Jen, Tiffani and Paula would like to know about people\'s experiences cataloging data.
+In their never ending quest for information, Jen, Tiffani and Paula would like to know about people's experiences cataloging data.
 Do you use MARC format?
 Have you tried using DDI?
 At what level do you tend to catalog collections?
 How does it depart from cataloging traditional library matter?
 Enquiring minds want to know.

-\- Contributed by Jen Darragh
+- Contributed by Jen Darragh